MikeTaylor/palaeo-vo/vo-manuscript.md

 In this approach, we define horizontal as that orientation in which the cranial and caudal articular facets of the centrum are vertical.
 (Figure E.A).
 This is appealing when dealing with short, tall vertebrae, but less so for long, slender vertebrae such as the _Giraffatitan_ cervival of Figure D.

-For the Haplocanthosaurus cadal shown here, the method gives a nearly unambiguous result as the cranial and caudal articular facets are very nearly parallel: in Figure E.A, where the red line showing the orientation of the caudal facet is horizontal, the green line showing the orientation of the cranial facet is cranially inclined by less than one degree.
+For the Haplocanthosaurus cadal shown here, the method gives a nearly unambiguous result as the cranial and caudal articular facets are very close to parallel: in Figure E.A, where the red line showing the orientation of the caudal facet is horizontal, the green line showing the orientation of the cranial facet is cranially inclined by less than one degree.
 However, its meaning is ambiguous for “keystoned” vertebrae in which the cranial and caudal facets are not parallel, as for example the giraffe C7 shown in Figure F.

 ---
 ![Figure F. Giraffe _Giraffa camelopardarlis_ cervical 7 in articulation with itself](figures/export-jpeg/Figure-F-articulated-giraffe-c7s.jpeg)